DioxusLabs/dioxus/docs/router/src/features/routes/catch_all.md

-# Parameter Routes
+# Catch All Routes

 Many modern web apps store parameters within their current path.
 This allows users to share URLs that link to a specific bit of content.
-We can create this functionality with parameter routes.
+We can create this functionality with catch all routes.

 > If you want to change what route is active based on the format of the
 > parameter, see [Matching Routes](./matching.md).